 Find Help When You Need It

 Are you struggling with a mental health condition, such as anxiety, depression, or PTSD?
 You don’t have to handle your pain alone.
-At Mission Harbor Behavioral Health, our Santa Barbara mental health clinic is staffed by compassionate professionals who are dedicated to helping you find real solutions to your symptoms and discover how you can enjoy life again.
+At Mission Harbor Behavioral Health, our Santa Barbara and Southern California mental health clinics is staffed by compassionate professionals who are dedicated to helping you find real solutions to your symptoms and discover how you can enjoy life again.

 Schedule an appointment or learn more when you contact our office!
 Dial (805) 209-4433 to speak to a member of our team.